 Return on assets is a measure to gauge how much profit is generated by the business with the number of total assets invested in the business.
 This ratio is measured with net income as a numerator and total assets as a denominator.

-- As the funds required for the total assets is provided by all these set of investors.
-Total asset is funded by both equity and debt holders it is required to add back interest expenses in the net income which seats in the numerator of the ratio.
+- All these sets of investors provide the funds required for the total assets.
+Total asset is funded by both equity and debt holders it is necessary to add back interest expenses in the net income, which seats in the numerator of the ratio.

-- In case of ROA also as in case of ROE the numerator is an income statement item and the denominator is the balance sheet item that’s why the average of the total asset is taken in the denominator.
+- In the case of ROA also as in the case of ROE, the numerator is an income statement item, and the denominator is the balance sheet item.
+That’s why the average of the total asset is taken in the denominator.

-- With the help of ROE, we can measure how much a business is earning in respect to the amount of equity which is put in the business whereas ROA tells us how much profit is being generated by the business with the total amount of assets invested in the business.
+- With the help of ROE, we can measure how much a business is earning with respect to the amount of equity that is put in the business.
+In contrast, ROA tells us how much profit is being generated by the business with the total amount of assets invested in the business.

-- For calculation of ROE we only consider equity investors but for calculation of ROA equity shareholders, preferred shareholders and total debt investment all are taken into account.
+- For the calculation of ROE, we only consider equity investors, but for the calculation of ROA, equity shareholders, preferred shareholders, and total debt investment, all are taken into account.

-- While making the calculation for ROE no adjustment in the numerator is required to be done since only equity is considered as the denominator.
-For calculation of ROA, it is essential to add back interest expenses to the numerator since total asset is funded by both equity and debt holders.
+- While calculating ROE, no adjustment in the numerator is required to be done since only equity is considered as the denominator.
+For the calculation of ROA, it is essential to add back interest expenses to the numerator since the total asset is funded by both equity and debt holders.

 |Basis||Return on Equity(ROE)||Return on Assets(ROA)|